stett/stett.github.io/_drafts/2026-09-12-karras-barnes-hut.md

 The following arrays are the radix node data, which will be fed into the next step for construction of the octree structure.
 Internal node indices are prefixed with an `*`.
 Other indices refer to leaves (the sorted morton key array).

+The `quad_internals` and `quad_leaves` values indicate the number of internal and leaf _quadtree_ nodes that will be emitted by each radix node.
+Karras uses only the first of these two numbers, but I'll need the second as well for the linear quadtree format that I'll construct in the final step.

 <div class="container-3js" id="{{ page.title | slugify }}-radix-tree-arrays"></div>

+<h4>Step 3: Quadtree/Octree Allocation</h4>

+The number of nodes in the quadtree that we will produce does not have a simple relationship to the number of radix nodes or keys like every other buffer up to this point. from the `quad_internals` and `quad_leaves` arrays, we know how octree nodes to allocate per each radix tree node.
+To get the total, we first compute the sum `quad_internals + quad_leaves`, and then the exclusive prefix sum on the result.

+The entries of the resulting buffer will be the offsets into the quadtree node array for each radix node.
+The last value will indicate the total number of quadtree nodes to allocate.

+<div class="container-3js" id="{{ page.title | slugify }}-octree-allocations"></div>

 <script type="text/javascript">